On the Landscape of One-hidden-layer Sparse Networks and Beyond: Experiments

-\paragraph{Experimental Setting.} We adopt Mean Squared Error (MSE) loss with a unified constant learning rate $0.01$ under the gradient descent (GD) method.
-And we construct the same hidden width $400$ across all layers, which is the same as training samples to match our assumptions.
-We use default initialization in PyTorch \citep{paszke2017automatic} among all experiments, unless specifically mentioned.
+\paragraph{Experimental Settings} We use Mean Squared Error (MSE) loss with a unified constant learning rate of $0.01$ under the gradient descent (GD) method.
+And we construct the same hidden width of $400$ across all layers, which is the same as training samples to match our assumptions.
+We do not employ bias terms and any data pre-processing or data-augmentation in all of our experiments to monitor our theoretical schemes.
+We use default initialization in PyTorch \cite{paszke2017automatic} among all experiments, unless specifically mentioned.